Media, Journalism & Entertainment job market report cover, Chicago-Naperville-Elgin, IL-IN, 2026-06

 Entry-Level Candidates

-Next step: Build a compact portfolio with one reported article, one edited package, one photo or short-form video story, and one example showing how you verify facts and use AI carefully.
+Next step: Build a tight starter portfolio with one reported piece, one short video, one visual story, and one example of AI-assisted workflow used responsibly.

 Mid-Career Candidates

-Difficulty: Competitive but winnable if you can show range.
+Difficulty: Competitive but workable if you look beyond traditional media employers.

 Career Switchers